kdabug/js-sequelize-arts-lab/README.md

     - Early Sunday Morning (1930, Oil Paint) by Edward Hopper, owned by the Whitney
     - Children Meeting (1978, Oil Paint) by Elizabeth Murray, owned by the Whitney
     - Peacock Vase (1890, Glass) by Louis Comfort Tiffany, owned by the Cooper-Hewitt

-**Make sure you're relating your instances!**

-## Bonus

-Query your database with Sequelize by following the instructions in the `queries.js` file
+1. Query your database with Sequelize by following the instructions in the `queries.js` file

+**Remember to relate your instances!**